microchip-pic-avr-examples/avr128db48-getting-started-with-opamp-studio/README.md

 <!-- Please do not change this logo with link -->
 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Getting Started with Analog Signal Conditioning OPAMP on AVR DB
+#  Getting Started with Analog Signal Conditioning (OPAMP)

 The Analog Signal Conditioning (OPAMP) peripheral features up to three internal operational amplifiers (op amps).
 The op amps can be configured to a multitude of different operations using internal multiplexers and resistor laders